nospam2000/Arduino-BlueController/README.md

 # Arduino-BlueController
-Arduino support and ISP programmer for BlueController ATmega board BCA8-BTM BlueController is an ATmega board using an ATMega328P or ATmega88PA.
-Instead of a USB serial port, it uses a BTM-222 Bluetooth module which makes it similar to an Arduino-BT.
+This project provides Arduino support and an ISP programmer for the BlueController ATmega board BCA8-BTM

+BlueController is an ATmega board using an ATMega328P or ATmega88PA.
+Instead of a USB serial port, it features a BTM-222 Bluetooth serial module which makes it similar to an Arduino-BT.

 For more information please read optiboot/doc/HowToUseBlueControllerWithArduino.pdf in this repository.